Mahmoud-ghareeb/InterviewBot/README.md

 # streamlit-interview-ai-app

-Streamlit app for an llm that helps prepare you for data analysit interview
+Streamlit app for an llm that helps prepare you for data analyst interview

 ## Run instructions